Evovest/EvoTrees.jl/docs/src/index.md

 m2 = fit(config, dtrain; target_name="y");
 ```

-However, the following `m1` and `m2` models won't be because the there's stochasticity involved in the model from `rowsample` and the random generator in the `config` isn't reset between the fits:
+Since the random generator is initialized within the `fit` step, the following `m1` and `m2` models will also be identical:

 ```julia
 config = EvoTreeRegressor(rowsample=0.5, rng=123)